dodobird1/dodosu-gen/README.md

 # dodosu-gen!mania v0.0.1

-A CNN/RNN-based generator of osu!mania 4K beatmaps powered by **RhythmNet** created by dodobird1.
+A CNN/RNN-based generator with self-attention of osu!mania 4K beatmaps powered by **RhythmNet** created by dodobird1.

 > ⚠️ **USE THIS MODEL RESPONSIBLY**
 > Disclose any use of AI in the creation of beatmaps.
 The creator of this model is not responsible for any consequences caused by using this model, especially for plagiarism or any kind of violation of copyright.